 Dr. Susan D. Blum

-Our lab seeks to publish honest personal essays about anything that could reasonably fit under the heading “School Stories.”
-School may be nearly universal, but individual experiences differ immensely, informed by factors including race, socio-economic status, gender, disability status, nationality, sexuality, age, religion and culture.
-We especially encourage marginalized individuals from around the world to submit.
+Our lab interrogates the effects and the necessity of schooling.
+We seek to publish honest personal essays about anything that could reasonably fit under the heading “School Stories.”
+School may be nearly universal, but individual experiences can differ immensely, informed by factors including race, socio-economic status, gender, disability status, nationality, sexuality, age, religion. and culture.
+We especially encourage marginalized individuals to submit, both inside and outside of the United States.

 How might great storytelling capture the challenges of school?

-We knew we would design a digital tool to improve story-collecting efficiency, so our team focused efforts on how to frame that tool to collect great stories.
-This would reduce the need for researchers to go into the field, freeing up their time for high-value product management tasks.
+We knew we would design a digital tool, so we focused efforts on how to frame that tool to collect great stories.
+Researchers to go into the field and had time for high-value product management tasks.

 KEY RESEARCH INSIGHT